njagwani/Python-Crypto-Trading-Bot/README.md

 The Program ran successfully without any errors.
 This program can be run overnight and the best part is that we can use different technical indicators to experiment with our Crypto Bot.

-## Binance WebSocket Kline Candlestick Streams Payload Terminology used in the code:
+## Binance websocket kline candlestick streams payload terminology used in the code:
 - k = Lenght and Breadth of the candle (includes start time, end time, high/low/close/open price)
 - c = Close price of the candlestick
 - x = True/ False , it tells us that when x=true that means that a new candlestick formation has started.